basics/nuxt-booster/docs/content/v2/en/options.md

  | `size`            | `String` | no       | Defines the size of the loader.
 Use css `background-size` definition.         | `100px`     |
  | `backgroundColor` | `String` | no       | Defines the background color of the loader.
 Use css `color` definition.       | `grey`      |

+## `maxIdleTries`
+- Type: `Number`
+  - Default: `1000`

+Sets the number of times `IdleDeadline.timeRemaining()` is called, the retrieved period must be at least `10ms`.

+When reaching the max. value,

+- the SpeedkitLayer is shown if available or the app is
+- or the app is initialized automatically.